chmlee/ream-doc/content/overview/why-ream.md

 (*: not implemented yet)

-The goal is to embed the compiler into Python and R modules through Rust bindings ([PyO3](https://github.com/PyO3/PyO3) and [extendr](https://github.com/extendr/extendr)) so you read REAM datasets directly as `panda.dataframe` and `tidyverse::tibble`, without ever touching CSV or JSON and their limited type system.
+The goal is to embed [ream-core.rs](https://github.com/chmlee/ream-core) in Python and R modules through Rust bindings ([PyO3](https://github.com/PyO3/PyO3) and [extendr](https://github.com/extendr/extendr)) so you read REAM datasets directly as `panda.dataframe` and `tidyverse::tibble`, without ever touching CSV or JSON and their limited type systems.

 Ideally, you should be able to do something like: